Clustered independence and bounded treewidth: The case of -clustered and -clustered sets

 \section{The case of $1$-clustered and $2$-clustered sets}

-We shall prove \cref{thm:main}~\cref{enum:c1-and-c2}.
+We shall prove \cref{thm:main}\labelcref{enum:c1-and-c2}.
 In fact, we already have the upper bound $x_{k,c} \leq \frac{c}{k+c}$ and need to prove a matching lower bound when $c \leq 2$.
 For $c=1$, this is already given by~\cref{eq:trivial-LB} and it remains to consider the case $c=2$ here.